Skip to main content

 Employer reporting roles

-Every PERS-participating employer has a web administrator and up to 15 employer reporters who report to PERS.
-Learn about the responsibilities of these roles in employer reporting guide 3 Reporter Roles and EDX Access.
+Every PERS-participating employer has a web administrator and up to 15 employer reporters who report employee information to PERS.
+Learn about the responsibilities of these roles in employer reporting guide 3, Reporter Roles and EDX Access.

 Using EDX

-For information about using EDX, from getting an account to submitting reports, go to the Using EDX webpage.
+For instructions on using EDX, from getting an account to submitting reports, go to the Using EDX webpage.

 Uploading wage reports with automated data upload